What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 During a combative press conference Tuesday, President Donald Trump dubbed the anti-racist protest groups the "alt-left" and blamed "both sides" for the violent clashes that resulted in the death of Heather Heyer, a 32-year-old peaceful demonstrator, and injured more than a dozen others.

-Trump's remarks have received widespread condemnation on the left and the right, and his critics have accused him of appeasing white nationalists and bigots.
+Trump's remarks have received widespread condemnation on the left and the right, and his critics have accused the president of appeasing white nationalists and bigots.

 But they've also brought renewed attention to the so-called anti-fascist protesters that have often violently clashed with white nationalists in the aftermath of President Trump's election.